 I took 40 businesses through the membership over a 9 month period, but then I identified that there was a need for a short marketing course, so I launched the 8 week intensive Marketing School course in June 2019.

 I also reduced the number of marketing coaching clients that I was seeing one to one, as it was again taking up too much of my time and energy, and I increased my prices, because basically my Accountant said that I was not charging enough!

-Instead I’ve focused on building up the Marketing Strategy and Planning side of the business, and outsourced digital marketing as that’s what I enjoy doing.
-I do the strategy and then the digital marketing plan is implemented by my agency Hubdo.
+Instead I’ve focused on building up the marketing strategy and planning side of the business, and outsourced digital marketing as that’s what I enjoy doing.
+I do the marketing strategy and then the digital marketing plan is implemented by my agency Hubdo.

-So don’t be scared to assess the services in your business and look at how you can improve them and do more of what you love!
+So don’t be scared to assess the products and services in your business, and look at how you can improve them and do more of what you love!

 4. Cultivate existing client relationships